KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

 - The code, code reviews, stories and tasks are all centralized in the same place, making it very easy for a developer to jump from one thing to the other.
 - [ScrumDo](https://app.scrumdo.com) and other process tools are not always the best place for discussions and commenting, while GitHub is actually meant for this.
-- GitHub has email notifications, which is helpful to know what's going in the project and where a developer might need to get involved.
+- GitHub has email notifications, which is helpful to know what’s going in the project and where a developer might need to get involved.
 - GitHub has a lot of handy features, such as labels, Markdown, user pinging and code integration, which makes it a good tool for managing code projects.
 - Bonus: [Slack](https://slack.com) has GitHub integration, making the whole process seamless.